 Soil sieve vs sand sieve

 Soil sieve is a professional tool for analyzing soil particle size distribution.
-It is used to grade and screen soil according to its different physical properties (such as sand, silt, clay and other particles of different particle sizes).
-Soil is usually composed of coarse grading stones to fine soil particles, with particle sizes ranging from a few millimeters to a few microns.
-Common sieving methods include 2 mm (separating grading stones from sand), 0.25 mm (sand and silt boundary), 0.05 mm (silt and soil boundary), etc. The recommended mesh size is 10 mesh, 60 mesh, 200 mesh, etc., which are suitable for laboratory fine analysis.
+It classifies and screens soil according to different physical properties of soil (such as particles of different sizes like sand, silt, and clay).
+Soil is usually composed of coarse graded stones to fine soil particles, with particle sizes ranging from a few millimeters to a few microns.
+Common sieving methods include 2 mm (separating graded stones from sand), 0.25 mm (boundary between sand and silt), 0.05 mm (boundary between silt and clay), etc. The recommended mesh sizes are 10 mesh, 60 mesh, 200 mesh, etc., which are suitable for fine laboratory analysis.

-Sand sieve is a tool for screening sand.
-It is graded according to the characteristics of sand (such as relatively uniform particle size, mainly medium and coarse particles).
-The particle size of sand is usually between 0.075 mm and 4.75 mm.
-It is a coarse particle with good wear resistance and good fluidity.
-The commonly used apertures of sand sieve are 4.75 mm, 2.36 mm, 1.18 mm, 0.6 mm, etc. The recommended mesh sizes are 4 mesh, 8 mesh, 16 mesh, 30 mesh, etc., which are suitable for separating coarse sand, medium sand, and fine sand.
+Sand sieve is a tool for screening sand materials.
+It classifies sand according to its characteristics (such as relatively uniform particle size, mainly medium and coarse particles).
+The particle size of sand is usually between 0.075 mm and 4.75 mm, which is a coarse particle with good wear resistance and fluidity.
+Common apertures of sand sieves are 4.75 mm, 2.36 mm, 1.18 mm, 0.6 mm, etc. The recommended mesh sizes are 4 mesh, 8 mesh, 16 mesh, 30 mesh, etc., which are suitable for separating coarse sand, medium sand and fine sand.

 Soil sieves are often used for standard screening in laboratories, such as soil particle grading tests, which require high precision and a wide screening range, and are suitable for grading different particle sizes; sand sieves are mainly used for rapid grading of sand and gravel on engineering sites or production lines.
 The screens are coarse and focus on efficiency and durability.